Finding the Best Banks in Arizona

 And for customers on the go, Bank of America offers a top-ranking app certified by J.D.
 Power.
 The firm applauded the app for its user friendliness and presentation of key information.
 The app offers features like mobile check deposit, bill pay and fingerprint scan.
 You can also transfer money through Zelle.
 Similar to options like Venmo, this app allows you to transfer funds to another person using just their email address or phone number.

-BBVA Compass serves several communities throughout the Southwest including Arizona, where it runs more than 70 full-service branches.
-However, you can find everything you’d expect from a national bank at BBVA Compass.
+BBVA serves several communities throughout the Southwest including Arizona, where it runs more than 70 full-service branches.
+However, you can find everything you’d expect from a national bank at BBVA.
 The bank offers checkings, savings and certificate of deposit (CD) accounts.
 You can also apply for a loan or a mortgage.

 Best Savings Account Rate: CIT Bank Savings Builder Account

 Having a strong interest rate from your bank can really help boost your long-term savings.
 The Savings Builder account from CIT Bank is a prime example of this, as a $100 initial deposit gets you a 2.40% APY.
 This doesn’t come without strings attached, though.
 To gain eligibility for the aforementioned rate, account holders must either preserve a $25,000 account balance or deposit $100 a month.
 All other accounts get a 1.28% APY.